The Toll House garden

 Since 2013, the National Trust has teamed up with Bwyd Bendigedig (Incredible Edible) to re-create David’s garden.

-As a volunteer group Bwyd Bendigedig work tirelessly to make sure that the garden is stocked with delicious vegetables and aromatic herbs.
-They even encourage visitors to the garden to pick and taste the food grown there, providing a unique twist to their experience.
+As a volunteer group, Bwyd Bendigedig work tirelessly to make sure that the garden is stocked with delicious vegetables and aromatic herbs.
+They even encourage visitors to the garden to pick and taste the food grown there, providing a unique twist to the experience.
+Step back in time to when David and Maria would have tended to the patch themselves.